 This charming mid-century modern themed apartment is home to a tax collector, her writer husband and their ginger cat

-Armed with sufficient inspiration from online décor blogs that she loves to follow, Daribha created a gallery wall, in true DIY spirit.
-The prints themselves have all been painted by her over the course of the last few months, except for the quote print which is from her favourite Charles Dickens novel.
+Armed with sufficient inspiration from online décor blogs that she loves to follow, Lyndem also personalised a cool DIY-gallery wall.
+Over the course of the last few months she put together each of the prints including the one with her a quote from her favourite Charles Dickens novel.

-Two pieces of furniture that came with the rental apartment were almost discarded until Daribha saw some potential in them.
-A neglected shoe shelf and an old cabinet were both adapted to fit the mid-century modern theme.
-She added a white carved mirror on top of the shoe shelf and used the cabinet to store the couple’s precious collection of books.
-A bunch of quirky, personal objects on both are total eye candy and a session of “where’s this one from” ensues.
+Two pieces of furniture - a neglected shoe shelf and an old cabinet that came with the apartment were re-purposed and adapted to fit the mid-century modern theme.
+She added a white carved mirror on top of the shoe shelf and used the cabinet to store the couple’s vast collection of books.
+A bunch of quirky, personal objects atop both are total eye candy and a prompted a fun session of “where’s this one from?”

-A wild-eyed Young Frankenstein vinyl doll on the cabinet is one of the first things to catch my eye.
+A wild-eyed young Frankenstein vinyl doll on the cabinet is one of the first things that gets my attention.
 “We got that one because on our first date, we bonded over how much we loved that film and Mel Brooks.
 So this was a reminder of that,” shares the couple.

-Daribha loves plants and has carefully scattered a collection of indoor plants around the living room.
-Their cat Purcy, who ignored us for the entire duration of our visit, has ensured that the chairs in the living room have been marked by his sharp claws.
+Lyndem loves plants and has carefully placed a collection of indoor plants around the living room.
+Their cat Purcy, who ignored us for the entire duration of our visit, has ensured that the chairs in the living room bear a clear stamp of his claw sharpening skills.

-As I prepare to leave, I ask Daribha what makes this space feel like home.
-She answers, “This apartment has been home since we got married this February and we love it.
+When asked what makes this space feel like home, Lyndem answers, “This apartment has been home since we got married last February and we love it.
 It’s a place where we can unwind after a tiring day in this very hectic city.
-I made sure that everything in the house evoked a sense of comfort and calm, where we can just relax over a cup of tea and talk about our day.”
+I made sure that everything in the house evoked a sense of comfort and calm, where we could just relax over a cup of tea and catch up with each.”